klemmm/auspex/README.md

 ## Acknowledgments

 - Based on abstract interpretation concepts from Cousot & Cousot
+- Inspired by the "Value-guided partitioning" by Xavier Rival et al. (TOPLAS'07)
 - Uses the Miasm framework for binary analysis